Two ways to fix the Amazon High Pricing Errors that drive every FBA seller insane.

 The support person should fix all your high pricing errors right there on the phone.

-Between those two options, you should be able to fix any and all “high pricing errors.”
+Between those two options, you should be able to fix any and all Amazon “high pricing errors.”